aspose-total/Aspose.Total-Products/total/en/python-net/conversion/eml-to-wordml/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Email (EML) to WordML conversion is a useful feature for Python developers who are looking to add a conversion feature within their application.
+WordML is a Microsoft Word markup language that is used to store documents in XML format.
+It is a powerful and versatile format that can be used to store and manipulate documents.
+By converting EML to WordML, developers can easily store and manipulate documents in a more efficient manner.

+<h2>How Aspose.Total Helps for EML to WordML Conversion</h2>

-For a Python developer, who is trying to add a EML to WORDML conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word WORDML format.
+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It includes two APIs, Aspose.Words for Python via .NET and Aspose.Email for Python via .NET, which makes the conversion of EML to WordML easy using Python.
+It is a two step process, firstly load Email and render it into HTML via Aspose.Email for Python via .NET.
+Secondly load the converted HTML using Aspose.Words for Python via .NET and save it into respective Word WORDML format.
+This process is automated and makes it easier for developers to convert EML to WordML.

 {{% /blocks/products/pf/feature-page-summary %}}